dimsmol/authen/README.md

 Renewed token will mimic all properties of original one, including whether it is cookie token or not and if it is cookie token, should it have browser session lifetime or not.
 The only difference is that unlike renewed tokens, tokens obtained by providing password are marked as "strong" and are tolerant to revocation trust delay described below.

-### Token revokation
+### Token revocation

-getLastRevocationTimeFunc(token) must return last revokation time.
-All tokens issued before that time will be treated as invalid (revoked), as well as tokens that were renewed (see renewal) within options.postRevokationTrustDelay interval after that time.
+getLastRevocationTimeFunc(token) must return last revocation time.
+All tokens issued before that time will be treated as invalid (revoked), as well as tokens that were renewed (see renewal) within options.postRevocationTrustDelay interval after that time.

 Revocation trust delay is needed to disallow keeping compromised token alive by continuous renewal.
-Renewals close to revokation moment will be discarded to insure we're using only renewed tokens obtained after all servers informed about revokation.
+Renewals close to revocation moment will be discarded to insure we're using only renewed tokens obtained after all servers informed about revocation.